kingluddite/web-dev-notes/frontend/udemy/108n-modern-react-with-redux/02-ajax-react/11-search-videos.md

       });
     });
   }
+// MORE CODE
 ```

-That method just takes a single string (which is a search term)
+* That method just takes a single string (which is a search term)

 2. We took this method `videoSearch()` and we passed it down into `SearchBar` under the property `onSearchTermChange`

 `<SearchBar onSearchTermChange={term => this.videoSearch(term)} />`

-3. So all SearchBar has to do is call `props.onSearchTermChange()` with a new search term and that will call our searching function `videoSearch()` (inside `index.js` (App Component)) which will call the YouTube API and fetch a new list of videos
+3. So all `SearchBar` has to do is call `props.onSearchTermChange()` with a new search term
+    * And that will call our searching function `videoSearch()`
+        + Inside `index.js` (App Component))
+        + Which will call the YouTube API
+        + And fetch a new list of videos

 `SearchBar`

-4. Inside of SearchBar we refactored the onChange event (whenever the content of the input changed it now calls handleInputChange(with the new input value (`event.target.value`)))
+4. Inside of `SearchBar` we refactored the **onChange** event
+    * Whenever the content of the input changed it now calls **handleInputChange(with the new input value (`event.target.value`))**

-We have two purposes
+* We have two purposes

 ```
+// MORE CODE
 handleInputChange(term) {
       this.setState({term});
       this.props.onSearchTermChange(term);
   }
+// MORE CODE
 ```

-* We set the state to the updated term
+* We set the `state` to the updated term
-* It fires off the callback function onSearchTermChange
+* It fires off the callback function `onSearchTermChange`

-**note**
+**note** In `SearchBar`:

-In `SearchBar` we have two callback functions and it might be too superfluous to have them both.
-We could have condensed them into one but this way we keep our one callback clean and just simply pass it one search term.
-One may argue our code is verbose but it is more readable.
-Beauty is in the eye of the beholder :)
+* We have two callback functions
+* And it might be too superfluous to have them both
+* We could have condensed them into one
+    - But this way we keep our one callback clean
+    - And just simply pass it one search term
+    - One may argue our code is verbose but it is more readable
+    - Beauty is in the eye of the coder :)